gboeing/osmnx/docs/index.rst

 Support
 -------
-If you have any trouble, consult the :doc:`osmnx`.
+If you have any trouble, consult the :doc:`user-reference`.
 If you have a "how-to" or usage question, please ask it on `StackOverflow`_, as we reserve the `repository`_'s issue tracker for bug tracking and feature development.

 .. _repository: https://github.com/gboeing/osmnx
 .. _StackOverflow: https://stackoverflow.com/search?q=osmnx